Losing a loved one for any reason is upsetting, but you could be even more devastated when that person was the victim of a fatal accident.

 Under Illinois’ wrongful death statute, you must file a lawsuit in court within two years.
 If you don’t, you’re forever barred from recovering compensation for your losses.

-This statute of limitations starts to run on the date of death, as opposed to the incident which caused death.
+This wrongful death statute of limitations in Illinois begins on the date of death, as opposed to the incident which caused death.
 For instance, if your loved one succumbed to fatal injuries several months after a car accident, the date of death starts the clock – not the crash.

 There is one key exception that may apply to the statute of limitations in a wrongful death suit that involves minor children.
 A person under the age of 18 years old doesn’t have the legal capacity to file a lawsuit in court, so the statute of limitations may be “tolled.”